Minimum experience requirements

 Legal Aid Ontario’s (LAO) minimum experience requirements outline the legal experience that a prospective roster member must have before joining LAO’s roster of lawyers.

-LAO’s minimum experience requirements were developed after extensive consultation with the bar and other justice system stakeholders, and they are in place to ensure that LAO’s roster lawyers provide high-quality legal aid services as set out in the Legal Aid Services Act, 2020.
+LAO’s minimum experience requirements were developed after extensive consultation with service providers, the public and experts, and they are in place to ensure that LAO’s roster lawyers provide high-quality legal aid services as set out in the Legal Aid Services Act, 2020..

 The specific requirements that a roster member must meet depend on the area of law in which they provide legal aid services.
 Our minimum experience requirements currently apply to those providing legal aid certificate services in the following areas:

 - Family law